 Transforming Farming Systems for Smallholders

-The focus countries are Bangladesh, Ethiopia, Burkina Faso, Senegal, Tanzania and Cambodia.
+The current focus countries are Bangladesh, Cambodia, and Senegal (past countries include Burkina Faso, Ethiopia, Malawi and Tanzania).
 Activities are focused on four core areas: to sustainably increase the production of nutritious food and encourage dietary diversity of smallholder and women farmers, to increase the involvement and empowerment of women in agricultural production and processing, to increase food production through improved crop-production technologies while minimizing environmental impact, and the prevention of food loss and waste and improving food safety.

 The U.S. Agency for International Development has selected K-State's Sustainable Intensification Innovation Lab to lead a project supporting agriculture-led growth in Haiti.

 In this conference to mark its end, consortium members will present the results of their research activities, important lessons learned and the implications they hold for USAID’s policy related work.
 The conference may be of interest not only to USAID staff working on food policy issues, but also to

 implementing partners, development agencies, African policy makers and other researchers.